lendis-advice-offboaridng-interview-exit-interview-hero

 The bottom line is that all of these points contribute to time and cost savings for the company, for example through

-• increased employer branding and the resulting advantages in hiring
+• Increased employer branding and the resulting advantages in hiring

 • Process optimization and resulting time savings, e.g. during onboarding and offboarding